Why I Work In Lauvitel Lodge

 Yes, this is it.
 I said “working and living here”, and this phrase is not a random one.
 Because even though we are all very conscious of the need to make a division between work and rest here, somehow it still seems that the whole experience of the two is integrated.
 I don’t feel like I am living two separate lives – professional and private.
 My experience is a whole, which consists of a few main elements – work, rest, socializing, writing, eating.
 And this integrity is what makes living here so enjoyable, even though sometimes it also feels deadly tiring or stressful.

 And coming back to the emotional aspect of life that I experience in La Danchère: it is also the feeling realm that I draw my most important working lessons from.
-And these lessons are going to be the topic of my next post on conscious work.
+And these lessons are going to be the topic of the next article on conscious work.